2002 Solheim Cup: Format

 The match format was slightly changed from 2000.
 A total of 28 points were available, divided among four periods of team play, followed by one period of singles play.
 The first period, on Friday morning, was four rounds of foursomes.
-This was followed in the afternoon by four rounds of fourballs.
+This was followed in the afternoon by four rounds of fourball.
 This schedule was repeated on the Saturday morning and afternoon.
 The four periods on Friday and Saturday accounted for 16 points.
 During these team periods, the players played in teams of two.
 All players had to play in at least one session of the first two days.
 The final 12 points were decided in a round of singles matchplay, in which all 24 players (12 from each team) took part.